Competitor Guide

 Key features

 • Customisable chat widget.
-Highly configurable widget with sales-oriented features like product cards, transcripts, and visitor tracking.
+Highly configurable widget with product cards, transcripts, and visitor tracking for sales-oriented teams.

 • HelpDesk ticketing.
-Companion product for managing email and ticket-based support alongside live chat conversations.
+Companion product managing email and ticket-based support alongside live chat conversations in one workflow.

 • ChatBot automation.
-Visual no-code bot builder for handling FAQs, lead capture, and qualification workflows.
+Visual no-code bot builder for handling FAQs, lead capture, and qualification workflows without development resources.

 Why choose LiveChat over Tidio?